 - Primary care is defined as family medicine, internal medicine, internal medicine/pediatrics, obstetrics/gynecology, and pediatrics. - Rural areas include all areas of the state with a 2006 Rural Urban Commuting Area (RUCA) code of 4.0 or higher.
-These codes classify U.S. Census tracts using measures of population density, urbanization, and daily commuting. - > Data is provided only for graduates who have completed their residency training.
+These codes classify U.S. Census tracts using measures of population density, urbanization, and daily commuting. - Data is provided only for graduates who have completed their residency training.

-Between 2013 and 2018, of the 1,810 students who graduated from the state's three medical schools and have completed residency training, either in West Virginia or out-of-state, 24 percent (420) of these graduates are practicing in West Virginia, 13% (230) are practicing in primary care in West Virginia, and 7% (120) are practicing in rural West Virginia.
+Between 2014 and 2019, of the 2,045 students who graduated from the state's three medical schools and have completed residency training, either in West Virginia or out-of-state, 22 percent (433) of these graduates are practicing in West Virginia, 12% (232) are practicing in primary care in West Virginia, and 6% (115) are practicing in rural West Virginia.
 The growth in medical school class sizes in recent years is supplying more graduates to practice in West Virginia; however, issues persist in recruiting graduates to practice in both primary care and rural settings.

-MEDICAL SCHOOL GRADUATES RETAINED, BY INSTITUTION, GRADUATING CLASSES OF 2013-2018
+MEDICAL SCHOOL GRADUATES RETAINED, BY INSTITUTION, GRADUATING CLASSES OF 2014-2019

-Total with completed training Total in practice in West Virginia Total in primary care in West Virginia Total in rural areas of West Virginia Marshall University 341 83 (25%) 40 (12%) 17 (5%) West Virginia School of Osteopathic Medicine 927 175 (19%) 113 (12%) 81 (9%) West Virginia University 532 162 (31%) 77 (15%) 22 (5%) Total 1,810 420 (24%) 230 (13%) 120 (7%)
+Total with completed training Total in practice in West Virginia Total in rural areas of West Virginia Marshall University 397 119 (30%) 58 (15%) 20 (5%) West Virginia School of Osteopathic Medicine 1,110 159 (14%) 101 (9%) 72 (6%) West Virginia University 538 155 (29%) 73 (14%) 23 (4%) Total 2,045 433 (22%) 232 (12%) 115 (6%)

-NUMBER OF WEST VIRGINIA MEDICAL SCHOOL GRADUATES RETAINED, GRADUATING CLASSES OF 1995-2018
+NUMBER OF WEST VIRGINIA MEDICAL SCHOOL GRADUATES RETAINED,

-PERCENTAGE OF WEST VIRGINIA MEDICAL SCHOOL GRADUATES RETAINED, GRADUATING CLASSES OF 1995-2018
+PERCENTAGE OF WEST VIRGINIA MEDICAL SCHOOL GRADUATES RETAINED, GRADUATING CLASSES OF 1994-2019